Premium ProductReports

 Controls

-Variable 1–10 dial + pulse; 5 touchscreen presets; programmable timer
+Variable 1 to 10 dial + pulse; 5 touchscreen presets; programmable timer

 SELF-DETECT